RLHFlow/Reinforce-Ada-Tinker/README.md

 ## 📢 Introduction
-This repository contains the official implementation for Reinforce-Ada with [Tinker](https://github.com/thinking-machines-lab/tinker), an adaptive sampling framework designed to resolve the ``signal collapse'' problem in Reinforce-style algorithm with group baselines such as GRPO, making training more efficient and effective.

 ### 🧐 The Challenge: Signal Collapse in GRPO
 Group Relative Policy Optimization (GRPO) is a widely used algorithm in Reinforcement Learning from Verifiable Reward (RLVR).
 It calculates the advantage by normalizing rewards within a group of n responses:
 $$g_\theta(x,a) =  \frac{r_i - \bar{r}}{\sigma_r + \varepsilon} \cdot \nabla_\theta \log \pi_\theta(a|x).$$